engasa/Obsidian-Github-Vault/EL/Ideas/Technologies/Current.md

 <font color="#00b050">Learn Coding</font>
+- [ ] Research:
+	- [ ] Parallel Courseware effectiveness
+	- [ ] deploy/test (COSC 111,121 and APSC177) and analyze how the student use the platform.
 - [ ] Development:
 	* Connect to Canvas
 	* Instructor level access rights (i.e. who can access what).